 Nuphy Air60 HE or Air75 HE

 Nuphy Air60 HE.
-The only one of two low-profile HE keyboard available at this moment (the other one is the newer Nuphy Air75 HE).
+The only one of a few low-profile HE keyboard available at this moment (the other ones are listed here).
 It’s very similar to the popular Nuphy Air60, but with magnetic switches — and you can choose Gateron magnetic Jades or Jades Pro.
 Very reasonably priced at $119.95.

 DrunkDeer A75 Pro